-I have written several times on the topic of whether parents, who have the financial means, should provide partial gifts while they are alive, as opposed to just leaving an inheritance to their children or grandchildren.
+I have written several times on the topic of whether parents, who

 I am a proponent of providing partial gifts while alive if you have the financial resources.
 My rationale is simple.
 Why not receive the pleasure of your gift either directly (such as a family vacation) or vicariously (by observing your children or grandchildren enjoy their gift such as a bike, car or even cottage).